bhinton88/phase-1-project/README.md

 ## Acknowledgements

-A special thanks to Andrew Brooks who graceously designed the fun yarn book logo at the top of the page
+A special thanks to Andrew Brooks for the yarnbook logo